-within our hot shop in seattle, more than 60 glassblowers inspired by your stories, devote themselves to handcrafting each unique glassybaby, from sand to hand to heart. it looks like a dance with heat and light. glassblowers step and dip, blow, spin, and roll the molten glass that will become a glassybaby. but when you watch a while, you notice how each glassblower plays a role in the dance.
+within our hot shop in seattle, our glassblowers devote themselves to handcrafting each unique glassybaby, from sand to hand to heart. it looks like a dance with heat and light. glassblowers step and dip, blow, spin, and roll the molten glass that will become a glassybaby. but when you watch a while, you notice how each glassblower plays a role in the dance.

 our colors define us

 the vibrant color in every glassybaby comes from rods of concentrated colored glass called “color bars.” for every glassybaby there is a corresponding color bar and for each bar a specific amount is needed to create the proper density of color. the amount of color per glassybaby is called a “color drop.” very early in the morning these bars are loaded into a mini oven to get pre-heated to a temp of 1010 degrees or higher.

 the process begins with the overlayer, who dips a blowpipe into the 2300 degree furnace, spins it around to gather clear glass and then blows a little bubble.